Rogue River Lodge is a cozy and comfortable place with a lot of character. River views from the private decks, gardens and hot tubs are spectacular.

 Today, you can see the remains of the 'Mary D. Hume' at the Port of Gold Beach.
 This vessel was one of a small fleet which Hume used to transport canned and salted salmon up and down the West Coast.
 The ship was named for his wife.

-From the 1940's to the mid-1980's timer harvesting largely fueled the economy of Gold Beach.
+From the 1940's to the mid-1980's timber harvesting largely fueled the economy of Gold Beach.
 There were many mills, both small and large with employed hundreds of people.
 More still worked in the forests or diving trucks.

 Location, Location, Location is so important for a gold beach Oregon hotel